User name:

 Just a quick pint, then I'm off left this review about The Hatchet

-If you look carefully at the pub sign hanging above this compact pub almost opposite one of the exits from Mansion House station, you see a small crown suggesting that this is a Greene King house.
-Inside, the tidy little bar offers two real ales - IPA and the seasonal Sorcerer (£3.45).
+If you look carefully at the pub sign hanging above this compact pub almost opposite one of the exits from Mansion House station, you see a small crown indicating that this is a Greene King house.
+Inside, the tidy little bar offers two real ales - usually IPA (£3.60) and Abbot.
 There is also another small but comfortable room at the back with walls displaying a variety of framed pictures (a feature which is repeated up the stairs leading to the toilets).
-Given that I went in at the busiest time of the week (i.e. office closing time on a Friday afternoon), I thought the atmosphere was relatively calm and relaxed and thus this must be one of the better places in the area for a civilised pint.
+As on my previous visit a couple of years ago, I called in at the busiest time of the week (i.e. office closing time on a Friday afternoon) and again found the atmosphere to be relatively calm and relaxed and thus this must be one of the better places in the area for a civilised pint.

 Pub location see interactive map of local area